 •Simulate Microphone: When toggled on, the simulator behaves as though the device's microphone is available.
 This enables you to simulate design scenarios that require microphone access.

-•Simulate NFC: Sets the mt-nfc-started XPath extension function to true() when toggled on, and to false() when toggled off.
-This indicates to the simulator that NFC is enabled and that NFC actions can be executed.
+•Simulate NFC: When selected, enables NFC functionality so that NFC actions can be executed.
 Actual NFC data is supplied to the simulator via NFC sample files.

 •Simulate Contacts: When toggled on, the simulator behaves as though the device's address book is available.
 This enables you to simulate design scenarios that require access to the address book.
 The address book is simulated either from a sample file or from your Microsoft Outlook contacts.
 Which option to use is specified in the Simulation 2 tab of the Options dialog.